Shmuel Eyal: Biography

 Eyal was born on November 7, 1922, in Vitebsk in Byelorussian Soviet Socialist Republic.
-In 1924 he immigrated to Mandatory Palestine.
-He went to the kindergarten there and to the Haviv public school in Rishon Le-Zion.
-He graduated from the Hebrew University in Jerusalem with a degree in economics and history.
+In 1924 he immigrated to Mandatory Palestine with his family.
+He attended the Haviv Elementary School in Rishon LeZion.
+He graduated from the Hebrew University of Jerusalem with a degree in economics and history.

-In 1937 he enlisted to the Haganah where he underwent a course in Kiryat Anavim.
-In 1940 he joined the Jewish Settlement Police where he served as a constable ("jhaffir").
+In 1937 he joined the Haganah and underwent a course in Kiryat Anavim.
+In 1940 he joined the Jewish Settlement Police where he served as a constable ("ghaffir").
 During his service he graduated from the Juara training base in Ramat Menashe, in northern Israel.
 By 1946 was promoted to general commander in Rishon Lezion.
-In 1947 he was promoted to the Ephraim district commander.
+In 1947 he was promoted to Ephraim district commander.

-During the 1947–1949 Palestine war, he commanded the 52nd battalion the Givati Brigade.
-Has a commander he participated in the capture of Ashkelon, Nitzanim, and Isdud.
-Later becoming part of the Fallujah Pocket in the siege of Beersheba.
+During the 1947–1949 Palestine war, he commanded the 52nd battalion of the Givati Brigade.
+As a commander he participated in the capture of Ashkelon, Nitzanim, and Isdud.
+He participated in besieging the Fallujah Pocket in the fight for Beersheba.

-After the war, Eyal served as the a head manager in the Air Force.
+After the war, Eyal served as the a head manager in the Israeli Air Force.
 He continued his studies at the Hebrew University.
-In 1958 he was appointed Civilian Defense's Chief Officer, and by 1960 he had become the Brigade commander of the Nahal Brigade.
+In 1958 he was appointed Civilian Defense's Chief Officer, and by 1960 he had become the commander of the Nahal Brigade.
 In 1966 he was appointed to head of the Manpower Directorate.